fadamidis/matsim-tum-course/README.md

 ### Files

 The repository does not include any data that can be used to produce the results.
+The repository includes the required Java classes to prepare and run MATSim simulations.

 ### Structure